r0zetta/collaborative_filtering/README.md

 The following bar charts depict the effect of varying numbers of amplifier accounts and retweet counts on both the US2020 and UK2019 datasets.
 Each bar represents the mean percentage of control accounts that were recommended the target account in the top-3 source-based recomendations over 10 runs.
 Error bars indicate the minimum and maximum values across those ten runs.

-**NOTE** these experiments had no effect on the target-based recommendation algorithm.
+These experiments had no effect on the target-based recommendation algorithm.
 All bar charts associated with those experiments are empty, and thus are not shown.
 This is the case across all of the conducted experiments.

 ![experiment 1 US2020 source-based recommendations](images/fastai_US2020_exp1.png)
 ![experiment 1 UK2019 source-based recommendations](images/fastai_UK2019_exp1.png)

 Upon inspection, it is clear that the experimental methodology was more effective at manipulating recommendations for the UK2019 dataset.
 This is noticeable at lower values (200 amplifiers with 50 retweets were required to obtain 50% coverage in the US2020 dataset versus 200 amplifiers and 10 retweets for the UK2019 dataset).
 At higher values, we observe that 1000 amplifiers with 1 retweet and 2000 amplifiers with 1 retweet were much more impactful on the recommendations of the UK2019 models.

-It is interesting to note what happens to graph visualizations of these networks as we add edges.
+It is interesting to observe what happens to graph visualizations of these networks as we add edges.
 Here's the baseline UK2019 dataset with the target and high-profile accounts highlighted.
 Note the separation between the two accounts of interest.

 ![UK2019 baseline annotated](images/fastai_UK2019_base_trimmed_anon.png)

 Here's the same graph, but with 500 amplifiers, 1 retweet each.
-Note how the nodes of interest have moved closer together.
+The target and high-profile nodes have moved closer together.

 ![UK2019 500_1 annotated](images/fastai_UK2019_exp1_500_1_9_anon.png)